 The Research and Tools tab is recommended for high schoolers only.
 Government classes studying the judicial branch can refer to the Amicus Brief Database, and even use the ones provided as models for writing their own amicus curiae briefs for mock court cases.
 The ADL en Espanol tab offers many of the resources in Spanish, with the same options to filter by topic, which is useful when recommending resources for families or conducting community-based trainings.
 Spanish is the only translation available, however, so the bilingual communities benefiting from this page are limited.
 The Hate Symbols Database, while certainly provocative, is a gamble and akin to a dictionary of hate codes.
 Entries are often accompanied by photos of tattoos or people throwing up gang signs, so it can be sobering or troubling depending on your students.Continue reading Show less

-The Anti-Defamation League (ADL) is the website for the non-profit of the same name.
+The Anti-Defamation League (ADL) is the website for the nonprofit of the same name.
 Its mission is to end discrimination and fight for equity for all people.
-As part of this mission, ADL offers resources for teachers to address wide-ranging issues that touch on the topics of diversity and bias like bigotry, net neutrality, DACA and immigration, or talking about race in a mostly white classroom.
+As part of this mission, ADL offers resources for teachers to address wide-ranging issues that touch on the topics of diversity and bias like bigotry, net neutrality, DACA and immigration, and talking about race in a mostly white classroom.
 Resources (all free) fall under the Education tab and include K-12 classroom lesson plans, family conversation guides, and anti-bias training and toolkits.
-There's something for all grades and resources are designed for easy, next-day implementation.
-While many of the resources can be challenging depending on your students' maturity level, teachers can filter by grade-level and topic to find something just right.
+There's something for all grades, and resources are designed for easy, next-day implementation.
+While many of the resources can be challenging depending on your students' maturity level, teachers can filter by grade level and topic to find something just right.